-According to Jackson (2019), students with eligible disabilities who do not need special education, defined as specialized instruction under IDEA, may find available supports and accommodations under Section 504 of the Rehabilitation Act of 1973, as amended (2008), and the ADA Amendments Act of 2008 (ADAAA; Pub.L.110-325).
+According to Jackson (2019), students with eligible disabilities who do not need special education, defined as specialized instruction under IDEA, may find available supports and accommodations under Section 504 of the Rehabilitation Act of 1973, as amended, and the The Americans with Disabilities Act of 1990, as amended (42 USC § 12101 et seq.)
 Section 504 is a civil rights law that prohibits any organization that receives federal funding from discriminating against people with disability.
+(Public Law 110-325.)

-The definition of disability under Section 504 is individualized to each student and depends on whether the student has a physical or mental impairment that substantially limits a major life activity.
+The definition of disability under Section 504 is individualized to each student and depends on whether the student has a physical or mental impairment that substantially limits one or more major life activities.
 The list of major life activities under Section 504 includes, but is not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, working and the operation of major bodily functions (such as the immune system, etc.) (U.S. DOE, 2016).